 Buy your lighting fixtures from a hardware store

-UVB ballast, ceramic basking fixture, power strip, and timers are all way less expensive at the hardware store versus buying these at a pet store.
+UVB ballast, ceramic basking fixtures, power strips, and timers are all way less expensive at the hardware store than buying these at a pet store.
 It’s almost criminal how much more these things cost when rebranded as “reptile” appropriate!

 Remember, don’t go cheap on the bulbs, but go nuts saving money on the fixtures!

 Can my bearded dragon share an enclosure with another reptile I already have?

 This is a really bad idea.
 Bearded dragons are solitary animals and really should live alone.
 They shouldn’t be kept with other bearded dragons or any other animal.